JeanVegaD/web-software-engineer-test/README.md

 This problem consists of creating a simple web page, which allows the user to make use of the functionality created in the previous problem.

-In addition, an option is added where the result is displayed in JSON, which can be edited from this section to show a result on the screen in the form of squares that follows the structure of the tree created.
+In addition, an option is added where the result is displayed in `JSON`, which can be edited from this section to show a result on the screen in the form of squares that follows the structure of the tree created.

 #### Solution

-For this problem, a web page was created which has been very minimalist and which follows a very consistent design line.
+For this problem, a web page was created.
+It is minimalist and follows a very consistent design line.

 The necessary visual validations are established to provide the user with a better experience when using the application.

 This website design can be used on different devices, following the mobile-first methodology.

-For the validation of the json file, a process very similar to that of problem 1 was used.
+For the validation of the `JSON` file, a process very similar to that of problem 1 was used.

 1. Validate the `JSON` syntax.
 2. Validate the structure of the `JSON`.
 3. Convert the `JSON` to an object of type` NodeTree`.
 4. Return the object to the component in charge of painting the objects.

-To visualize the output in the form of a tree, the created object is used and by means of a recursive function, the squares and their children are painted as the case may be.
+To visualize the output in the form of a tree, the created object is used.
+And the squares and their children are painted through a recursive function.

 #### Examples